kamalsaleh/CAP_project.jl/ZXCalculusForCAP/docs/src/CategoryOfZXDiagrams.tst.autogen.md

   [  ].

 julia> Display( PreCompose( ev, coev ) )
-A morphism in Category of ZX-diagrams given by a ZX diagram with 6 vertex labels [ "neutral", "neutral", "neutral", "neutral", "neutral", "neutral" ], inputs
+A morphism in CategoryOfZXDiagrams( ) given by a ZX-diagram with 6 vertex labels [ "neutral", "neutral", "neutral", "neutral", "neutral", "neutral" ], inputs
   [ 0, 1, 2, 0, 1, 2 ],